tiaan-coetzee/portfolio/README.md

 # Intro
 Hello World!

-This GitHub page serves primarily as a portofolio showcase for me.
-I'm currently a 20 year old university student studying Informatics and Economics.
+Welcome to my GitHub, I am a hobby-coder with interests in cybersecurity and software development.
+This page will primarily serve as a showcase of the projects I have completed up to date.
+Feel free to look around.

 # Contact Me
 Email: tiaan.c@icloud.com